dbrady/ligament.js/README.md

   recursion.
 Have a care, Your Mileage May Explode.

 # TODO #
+* Clean up the project: I don't like symlinking ligament.js from the test directory.
+* Clean up the project: I need some kind of package mechanism to create minified and packed versions of the file.
+* Clean up the project: I need some kind of deploy mechanism to publish the debug, minified and packed versions somewhere.
+I hear github supports this kind of thing now, but I don't understand how the internet works these days.
 * Clean up the DSL
 * Make as much convention over configuration as possible.
 Given an association of "owner", for example, we should be able to figure out